 Commercial Building Condition Report

 In the case of a commercial Building Condition Report, it consists of a similar report listing any major or potential defects which may affect the condition of the property, including a run-down of the costs required to repair these defects.
+This report becomes useful when you eventually hire a Construction company in Biltmore Forest, NC, or one closer to you to renovate or uplift the building’s structure.
 In addition to a commercial building condition report, a number of other reports and audits may be required for a commercial property in order to make it safe for employers and colleagues.
 They are as follows;

 Fire Insurance Valuation – It is important not to under or over-value a property when requesting a fire insurance valuation as it could cost your dearly in the event of a fire.
 A professional fire insurance valuation will provide an accurate assessment of the insurance coverage needed.

 Health and Safety Audit – Health and safety of all colleagues and employees is incredibly important.
 A Health and Safety Audit is designed to assess the efficiency of health and safety protocol in the workplace.
 It takes into account those most at risk and any potential major issues with the property.
 It will provide advice on what can be done to improve the current health and safety management system.

 Access Audit – The disability discrimination acts of 1995 and 2005 has made it illegal for a person to be discriminated against on the bases of their disability in many working environments.
 As a result of this, you may need to make certain amendments to the property in question so that it is accessible by various persons.
 The audit consists of a detailed inspection of the property, providing advice on what can be done to make it more accessible to those with disabilities where necessary.